azhar96/technicalAssignment/README.md

  72 7 7 foo34 7foo

+Question 2

-Question 2 is in the Sum2 jar file.
+The answer is within the find2Sum jar file.